AlseneChien/Altek-AIBox-For-Azure-IoT/aibox-linux-for-edge.md

 **Check the iotedge daemon command:**

-Open the command prompt (Refer to "2.1.5") on your IoT Edge device , confirm that the Azure IoT edge Daemon is under running state
+Open the command prompt (Refer to ["2.1.5 Confirm network configuration by Linux shell over SSH"](#2_1_5_ToSSH)) on your IoT Edge device , confirm that the Azure IoT edge Daemon is under running state

     systemctl status iotedge